Princeton-Penn-Vents/princeton-penn-flowmeter/patient/README.md

 ## Scripts for running simulation in patient mode
 python3 patient_sim.py | python3 read_patient_sim.py

-patient_sim.py reads simulation data at real-time speed, sends it via json to stdout read_patient_sim.py reads stdin picks up the jsons that are sensor data and adds them to rolling buffers
+patient_sim.py reads simulation data at pseudo real-time speed, sends it via json to stdout.
+This runs for 40 seconds and then stops. read_patient_sim.py reads stdin picks up the jsons that are sensor data and adds them to rolling buffers

 ## Data format (sensor -> patient event loop):